The Detailers Guide to Surviving Winter

 The key to keeping your contact wash safe and swirl-free is both a matter of using the correct procedures and the correct products.
 Even the buckets you use are crucial, and not just that you need two of them - one for your shampoo solution, and one containing plain water to rinse out your mitt between passes.

-You see, there's a reason why detailing buckets like our Pro Bucket Combo are designed the way they are.
+You see, there's a reason why detailing buckets like our Detailing Bucket are designed the way they are.
 The first is the large 20-litre capacity, more water simply means the likelihood of dirt being recirculated back to your wash media is reduced.
 Our buckets also benefit from a grit guard which sits 6cm or so from the bottom.
 Heavy particles sink to the bottom below the guard, meaning you can't pick them up with your mitt.

 As for the more obvious products, Lather Car Shampoo is not only a powerful cleaner that suds up nicely to remove soiling, but it also contains special lubricants that allow any grime to slide over the surface of your vehicle as you wash without scratching.
 Add in a good quality wash mitt - which will be designed to hold the grime you've just cleaned off deep within the pile, away from paintwork, until you rinse it out - and all there is to remember is taking the best route around your vehicle.